vedantthapa/data-analysis-projs/Finance Data Project/README.md

 This will open the Jupyter Notebook software and project file in your browser.

 ### Data
-We read the data from 'Yahoo' finance using pandas!
+We read the data from [Yahoo Finance](https://in.finance.yahoo.com/) using pandas!
 You'll need to install [pandas-datareader](https://github.com/pydata/pandas-datareader) for this to work!
 Pandas datareader allows you to read stock information directly from the internet.
 Use the given link for install guidance (*pip install pandas-datareader*)